MariusArhaug/AlarmClockCLI/README.md

 ## Summary

-This is a simple alarm clock cli that is a part of NTNU's Operating Systems course (TDT4186) where the main goal is to create a C program for Unix-like operating systems that has the functionality of an alarm clock.
+This is program is a simple alarm clock cli that allows you to set one or multiple alarms in the future.
+This project was made as an submission to NTNU's Operating Systems course. `TDT4186`.
+Where the goal was to create a C program for Unix-like operating systems that uses various processes modifying functions such as `fork()` and `exec()` etc..

 # How to run